-Pair up with your assigned wingmate, like a knight's squire.
+Pair up with your host or assigned wingmate, and hang out and help out, sort of like a knight's squire.
 Ask questions.
 Try to perform accurate maneuvers.

 You are free to maneuver around the fleet more freely.
 Your wingmate keeps an eye on you and provides feedback.

-By your third mission you should be able to fly with complete freedom withing the confines of SCUL flight protocol.
+By your third mission you should be able to fly with complete freedom within the confines of SCUL flight protocol.

+If you only fly missions with SCUL, you're missing out on half the fun.
 Without MRC time, the ships don't get maintained or repaired, the fort slips into disarray, and new projects never progress.
-It's vital that all SCUL pilots put in a little MRC time now and then.
-If it's done right, it's rewarding and fun.

-See your host if you are having difficulty with signing up for missions and mission tasks
+Work with your host to master signing up for missions and mission tasks.

 SCUL tradition is that each time you 'drop a civi name', you drop and give a push-up, cumulatively throughout your SCUL career.
 In other words, the fifth time you slip, you do five push-ups.

 Most of us usually wind up knowing each other's names through other means, it's not a huge deal

 Whispers only during launchpad shuttle, returning to base, and mechanicals when the music is off.
 Whispering means not using your vocal chords, only your breath.
 This may seem extreme, but it's the only threshold we can use without using special equipment, and it's not hard to do.
 This is important and it's taken very seriously.